programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 This lesson's software requirements are minimal: access to a machine running a standard operating system and a web browser.
 Miniconda is available in both 32- and 64-bit versions for Windows, macOS, and Linux.
 Python 3 is the current stable release of the language and will be supported indefinitely.

 This tutorial assumes basic knowledge of the command line and the Python  programming language.
 You should understand the conventions for comments and commands in a shell-based tutorial.
-I recommend the following [PH lesson](https://programminghistorian.org/en/lessons/intro-to-bash) for learning or brushing up on your command line skills.
+I recommend Ian Milligan and James Baker's [Introduction to the Bash Command Line](https://programminghistorian.org/en/lessons/intro-to-bash) for learning or brushing up on your command line skills.

 # Setup